github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

 {% note %}

-**Note:** workflows using `required: true` will not automatically return an error if the input is not specified for events that automatically trigger workflow runs.
-If you set `required: true` in your workflow file and are using `workflow_dispatch` to manually run the workflow, you will be required to specify inputs on {% data variables.product.prodname_dotcom_the_website %}.
+**Note:** Workflows using `required: true` will not automatically return an error if the input is not specified for events that automatically trigger workflow runs.
+If you set `required: true` in your workflow file and are using `workflow_dispatch` to manually run the workflow, you will be required to specify inputs on {% data variables.product.prodname_dotcom %}.
 For more information, see "[AUTOTITLE](/actions/using-workflows/events-that-trigger-workflows)."

 {% endnote %}